Jberczel/metaprogramming_ruby_2_notes/05_class_definitions.md

 ### The Current Class

 Wherever you are in a Ruby program, you alway have current object: self.
 You will also have a current class (or module).
-You will also have a current class (or module).

 In some situations, you need to know the current class.
 For example: